Uber has shaken up the taxi industry both in Australia and abroad, with airports and government bodies struggling to keep up with regulations.

 Earning points with rideshare and car booking services

 Be sure to read our comparison guide for earning points with rideshare and car booking services to learn how you can earn Qantas Frequent Flyer points on Uber rides.

 What kind of Uber services are offered in Australia?

-- UberX: the low-cost option, with up to four seats in cars manufactured from 2000 onwards, e.g. Toyota Prius, Honda Accord
+- UberX: the low-cost option, with up to four seats in cars manufactured from 2009 onwards, e.g. Toyota Prius, Honda Accord

-- UberLUX: roughly double the price of UberBLACK, the most expensive Uber service in luxury cars, e.g. Mercedes S-Class, Rolls Royce
+- UberLUX: roughly 50% more than UberBLACK.
+The most expensive Uber service in luxury cars and with professional drivers, e.g. Mercedes S-Class, Rolls Royce

 Getting dropped off at the airport